Burgundy wines from the domaines that define the appellation

 Average delivery is 8 to 9 days from order to door.
 The full range is 4 to 14 days depending on the producer's location and your delivery address.
 Wines ship directly from the producer's cellar, not from a central warehouse.

-How does Free Grape Society choose which Burgundy wines to list?
+How does Free Grape Society choose which Burgundy producers offer cases?

 Which Burgundy wine expert can recommend something for me?